Shrijana Ghising

 Shrijana Ghising (सृजना घिसिङ) (born 5 December 1999 in Makawanpur) is a Nepalese Para Taekwondo practitioner.
 She trained from 2019 to July 2023 at the Nepal Taekwondo Association with Nepal National Para Taekwondo coach Kabiraj Negi Lama.

 Career

-She won the first historical gold medal for Nepal in the Riyadh 2022 World Para Taekwondo Grand Prix-Final (G-10) in Riyadh Saudi Arabia on 8 to 10 December 2022.
-She defeated the top three athletes in the world ranking respectively from Mexico player Jessica García Quijano, Brazilian player Cristhiane Nascimento, and Turkish player Meryem Betül Çavdar.
+Ghising won the first historical gold medal for Nepal in the Riyadh 2022 World Para Taekwondo Grand Prix-Final (G-10) in Riyadh, Saudi Arabia on 8 to 10 December 2022.
+She defeated the top three athletes in the world ranking: Mexican player Jessica García Quijano, Brazilian player Cristhiane Nascimento, and Turkish player Meryem Betül Çavdar.

 She also won a silver medal for Nepal in the 2021 Asian Youth Para Games.

-Ghising won a Silver medal for Nepal in the Para 4th WT President's Cup Asian Region Taekwondo Championships in 14 March 2022 Tehran, Iran.
+Ghising won a silver medal for Nepal in the Para 4th WT President's Cup Asian Region Taekwondo Championships on 14 March 2022 in Tehran, Iran.